sonniebailey/sonniebailey.github.io/about-content.md

 Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.

 The cost of Fairhaven Wealth's one-off service is $5,000 including GST – assuming it meets or exceeds your expectations.
 Your minimum commitment is $1,000, paid before the first meeting.
-Whether you pay more than this, and how much more, depends on how you rate the the service on a 5-star basis (ie, you only pay the full $5,000 if the service is a 5-star service).
+Whether you pay more than this, and how much, depends on how you rate the the service on a 5-star basis.
+You only pay the full $5,000 if the service is a 5-star service.
+No strings attached.

 I don't touch your money in any way, shape, or form.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice we provide.

 We provide one-off services.
+You can engage us again in the future, but that's no you.
 We aren't looking to engage in an relationship that will involve regular, ongoing fees.

 Fairhaven Wealth's service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.